 Lata in the manga Buddha starts off as a pretty girl with beautiful black hair, but when she becomes one of Buddha's disciples...

 Mint Blancmanche of Galaxy Angel.
 In the episode "Slippery Pasta", the use of some Lost Technology results in her losing her hair.
-Mint spends the rest of the episode hiding this from everyone, while trying to reverse the damage.
+She stays bald for the rest of the episode, hiding this from everyone, while trying to reverse the damage.
+Inexplicably, the loss of her hair also includes losing her Unusual Ears while her secondary set of ordinary human ears remain intact (Though the unusual ones just as inexplicably reappear whenever Mint covers her head with something).
+And when tries reversing the damage at the end of the episode, she ends up losing her facial features, much to the horror of her buddies.

-In fact, a number of bald women show up in Star Wars, including Aurra Sing (who had a cameo appearance in Episode I and the later comics) and Sly Moore (the bald chick standing next to Palpatine in the Senate chambers.)
+In fact, a number of bald women show up in Star Wars, including Aurra Sing (who had a cameo appearance in Episode I and the later comics, though she sports a ponytail, so more like mostly bald woman) and Sly Moore (the bald chick standing next to Palpatine in the Senate chambers.)

 The Ratataki race have no hair, so all its women fall under this.